Nasal endoscopy is a test to view the inside of the nose and sinuses to check for problems.

 Courey MS, Pletcher SD.
 Upper airway disorders.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 49.

 Lal D, Stankiewicz JA.
-Primary sinus surgery.
-In: Flint PW, Haughey BH, Lund V, et al, eds.
-Cummings Otolaryngology: Head & Neck Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 49.
+Primary sinus surgery In: Flint PW, Francis HW, Haughey BH, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 44.

 Updated by: Josef Shargorodsky, MD, MPH, Johns Hopkins University School of Medicine, Baltimore, MD.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.